Ejay02/food_delivery_fe/README.md

 ## Related Projects

-Restaurant Admin Dashboard: A separate repository contains the admin dashboard for restaurant owners to manage their menus and orders.
+- [Restaurant Admin Dashboard](https://quick-dash-restaurant.netlify.app/): A separate repository containing the admin dashboard for restaurant owners to manage their menus and orders.

 ## License